Sexual violence in South Africa: Regional differences

 There are deviations in sexual violence rates in different provinces of South Africa.

 In a study of three South African provinces (Eastern Cape, Mpumalanga, and Limpopo) in 1997, 6.8% of women surveyed in Mpumalanga said they had been raped during their lifetime, 5.0% of women surveyed in Limpopo had been raped, and 4.5% of women in Eastern Cape had been raped.
-In 1998, the region of Gauteng accounted for the largest percentage of prisoners in custody for sexual offences with 20.6% and Western Cape had the second largest percentage with 17.3%.
+In 1998, the region of Gauteng accounted for the largest percentage of prisoners in custody for sexual offences with 20.6%, and the Western Cape had the second largest percentage with 17.3%.
 The province with the least percentage of prisoners convicted of sexual offences was Northern Cape with 3.8% and Limpopo with 2.6%.

 The South African Crime Survey 2003 highlights the regional differences of citizens' perceptions and fears.
 Surveying what type of crime respondents thought occurred most in their area of residence, 14.6% of Northern Cape respondents reported that they believed rape to be the most prevalent type of crime.
-While the Northern Cape had the largest percentage of respondents who believed rape to be most prevalent, the province of KwaZulu-Natal had the least with 1.7%.
+While the Northern Cape had the largest percentage of respondents who believed rape to be most prevalent, the province of KwaZulu-Natal had the least, with 1.7%.

 Averaging all provinces, rape ranked 7th in the crime that respondents thought was most prevalent, after housebreaking, property theft, robbery, murder, livestock theft, and assault.
 This survey also investigated what type of crime respondents feared most in their area.
 Rape ranked third in this category after only murder and housebreaking.
 40.8% of respondents in the Northern Cape and 31.8% of respondents in Free State feared rape the most.
 On the other side of the spectrum, 11.6% of KwaZulu-Natal and 12.1% of respondents in Mpumalanga stated rape as the crime they were most afraid of in their area.

 By September 2019, South African President Cyril Ramaphosa acknowledged that sexual violence against women had grown in South Africa, The nation's "Mother City" Cape Town has seen an extended use of military deployment to combat sexual violence against women as well.